 Root Pouch Grey Fabric Pots

 Root Pouch are a well-established name in the fabric pot world, using a blend of recycled plastic bottles and natural fibres.
-Their grey pots are a popular all-round choice β€” robust, reusable, and available in a comprehensive range of sizes.
-The grey colour is also more reflective than black, which can help slightly with root-zone heat management.
+Their grey pots are a popular all-round choice — robust, reusable, and available in a comprehensive size range.
+The grey colour is also more reflective than black, which helps slightly with root-zone heat management.

 Garden Highpro Square Fabric Pots

-Square fabric pots make excellent use of available floor space in a grow tent or grow room β€” you lose far less usable area to the gaps between round containers.
+Square fabric pots make much more efficient use of available floor space in a grow tent or grow room.
 Garden Highpro’s square fabric pots maintain all the breathability benefits of standard fabric while giving you a more efficient floor footprint.

 Root Nurse Fabric Pots